 The Business Case

 Digital Transformation and the continuous rise of cloud computing led to an enormous growth in the amount and variety of data.
-The following scenario shows how our latest SAP Data & Analytics Solutions in the Cloud, as part of SAP BTP, can help to tackle modern challenges.
+The following scenario shows how our latest SAP HANA Database & Analytics Solutions in the Cloud, as part of SAP BTP, can help to tackle modern challenges.
 To demonstrate a common scenario that data leaders face, let’s have a look at a company that aims to optimize its production plans.

 Generally, companies use multiple systems in order to store and process operational data, to archive historical data or to derive planning values.
 Business users are then maintaining Excel spreadsheets to persist, harmonize and transform data before visualizing insights with an analytics tool.